RSE-102/Lecture-Material/06_automation/github_actions_demo.md

 ## 2. Extend Action to Have Several Dependent Jobs

-- Go to tag `github-action-added` of the repository.
+- Adding additional jobs by editing on GitHub.
 The workflow should have the following content:

   ```yaml
   name: Testing workflow